Guled12345/SUMMATIVE-ASSIGNMENT---BUILD-DOMAIN-SPECIFIC-A-CHAT-BOT/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it.

 👨‍💻 10- AUTHOR
-Developed by: © 2025 Guled Hassan Warsame📍 GitHub: Guled12345📧 Email: g.warsameh@alustudent.com📢 LinkedIn: Guled Warsameh
+Developed by: © 2025 Guled Hassan Warsame
+📍 GitHub: Guled12345
+📧 Email: g.warsameh@alustudent.com
+📢 LinkedIn: Guled Warsameh

 💡 For any questions or collaborations, feel free to reach out!